-After evaluation of Eligible Mitigation Action options, Georgia intends to use all of the State Trust funds currently allocated to Georgia to replace older, higher-polluting transit buses serving Georgia citizens in the Atlanta Metropolitan Area with new buses with lower emissions.
+After evaluation of Eligible Mitigation Action options and consideration of the public comments provided, Georgia intends to use all of the State Trust funds currently allocated to Georgia to replace older, higher-polluting transit buses serving Georgia citizens in the Atlanta Metropolitan Area with new buses with lower emissions.
 Two specific projects have been identified: replacing diesel transit Xpress buses with new diesel and new all-electric buses, and replacing diesel terminal-to-terminal buses with all-electric buses at HJA.
-The selected projects meet the overall goals of Georgia's Beneficiary Mitigation Plan and will reduce mobile source NOx emissions in the Atlanta Metropolitan Area, which is the one area of the state that is not meeting the 2015 ozone NAAQS.
-The majority of the VW passenger diesel vehicles sold or leased in Georgia with the defeat devices were located in the Atlanta Metropolitan Area.
+The selected projects meet the overall goals of Georgia's Beneficiary Mitigation Plan and will reduce mobile source NOx emissions in the Atlanta Metropolitan Area.
+The Atlanta Metropolitan Area is the only area of the state that is not meeting the 2015 ozone NAAQS, and the majority of the VW passenger diesel vehicles sold or leased in Georgia with the defeat devices were located in the Atlanta Metropolitan Area.